tacomaninvietnam/HelloWorld/README.md

 5. Create a new branch called GithubPros
 ![Branching out] (IMG/Branch1.PNG?raw=true)

-6. Edit Passed.txt and include your name /(Make sure you are working on the right branch/)
+6. Edit Passed.txt and include your name (Make sure you are working on the right branch)

 7. Commit your changes to GithubPros